 This course will give students experience in reading and critically analyzing articles from the primary literature.
 Topics will vary but will involve current research approaches in the field of gene regulation during development of the immune system.
 Can be taken independently of BIO 437.
-Course may be repeated for credit when topics vary.
 Three class hours, one discussion hour.